-Varnish Cache is an open source web application accelerator (also known as HTTP accelerator or HTTP reverse proxy caching).
-Varnish stores (or caches) files or file fragments in memory; this allows Varnish to reduce response time and network bandwidth consumption on future equivalent requests.
-Unlike web servers like Apache and nginx, Varnish was designed to be used exclusively with the HTTP protocol.
+Varnish Cache is an open-source web application accelerator (also known as HTTP accelerator or HTTP reverse proxy caching).
+To speed up subsequent requests, Varnish temporarily stores website elements (files or fragments) in memory.
+This focus on in-memory caching for the HTTP protocol allows Varnish to significantly reduce response times and network traffic.
+This allows Varnish in Magento 2 to significantly reduce response time and network bandwidth consumption on future equivalent requests.

 You can find more information in the link below: